Daimler Truck

 Our ambition

-We strive together with our direct suppliers for CO2-neutral products and services in Europe, the USA and Japan by 2039 – and globally by 2050.
+We strive together with our direct suppliers for CO2e-neutral products and services in Europe, the USA and Japan by 2039 – and globally by 2050 CO2e-neutral.

 In order to meet our responsibility of sustainable transport it is essential for us to anchor ESG in our supply chain.
 And it’s our strong belief: Sustainable acting suppliers are more resilient!

-Dr. Marcus Schönenberg Head of Procurement Trucks & Buses
+Dr. Marcus Schoenenberg Head of Global Procurement & Supplier Management, Daimler Truck

 Our path